Philip Sesemann

-Philip Sesemann is a British long-distance runner and NHS doctor.
+Philip William Sesemann (born 3 October 1992) is a British long-distance runner.
 Sesemann was the first British finisher at the 2021 London Marathon in his marathon debut, clocking 2:12:58 to finish in 7th place.

+Early life and education

+Sesemann is originally from Bromley, Greater London, where he was a member of Blackheath and Bromley.
+He studied Medicine at the University of Leeds, graduating in 2017.
+He has since been a junior doctor at St James's University Hospital.